stratux/stratux-setup/README.md

 Q: Does the stratux setup script differ from the installation provided by the official image?

-A: No. The stratux-setup script makes no modifications and for all intense and purposes the stratup-setup installation is identical to that of the official image.
+A: No. The stratux-setup script makes no modifications and for all intense and purposes the stratux-setup installation is identical to that of the official image.

 Q: Are there any parts that don't work if I use an unsupported board, eg an Odroid-C2?